-Our next UX web design project consists of updating another old, out-dated website and giving it a new, fresher, modern design.
+Our next UX project consists of updating another old, out-dated website and giving it a new, fresher, modern design.

-Many new tips and web design tricks revealed in this project.
+Many new tips and design tricks (and tools) revealed in this project.

-Here are just a few more things you’ll learn with this web design project…
+Here are just a few more things you’ll master with this project…

 Custom icons, alignment, pro design tips, re-touching tips and more.

-In this UX web design project, the learning continues!
+In this UX graphic project, the learning continues!

-Starting off with a large Hero image as the backdrop of the UX design.
+Starting off with a large Hero image as the backdrop of the initial layout.

 This image alone will elevate this company’s existing brand and will distinguish it as a leader in its area.